Massachusetts Alimony Attorney

 Getting You a Fair Spousal Support Agreement

 Alimony, also called spousal support or spousal maintenance, is the money one spouse pays to another after a divorce has been finalized.
-With alimony, the goal is to help a spouse maintain a similar lifestyle as he or she had before the divorce.
-Alimony prevents either spouse from becoming disproportionately responsible for the other after the divorce.
+Even if this support is not included in your original divorce judgment, it's possible to request alimony at any point after the divorce.

 Alimony After 2012: The Passing of the Alimony Reform Act